 - Lastly, fold in the chopped chocolate.

-- Let the dough rest in the fridge for 30 minutes, so the flour has time to absorb the moisture, which will prevent your cookies from spreading too much.
+- Let the dough rest for 15-30 minutes, so the flour has time to absorb the moisture, which will prevent your cookies from spreading too much.

 - Preheat the oven to 180°C (350°F) or 160°C (320°F) if you're using a fan oven.
 Line a baking sheet with parchment paper.